In this section

 What is the treatment for feeding disorders?

 Because feeding disorders vary in type and severity, treatment is based on your child’s needs.
-Our team of feeding experts takes a highly interdisciplinary approach to address the complexity of feeding disorders.
+Our Feeding team takes a highly interdisciplinary approach to address the complexity of feeding disorders.
 Pediatric specialists from gastroenterology, speech pathology, psychology and nutrition work together to assess each child and develop a customized treatment plan to address each child’s needs.
 We believe this is key to offering our families the most comprehensive and efficient care.

 Learn more about what to expect from an appointment with our feeding, swallowing and nutrition team.